cloudmesh-community/sp19-222-92/project-report/report.md

 that can be considered independent, but it still serves the purpose of comparison to the clustering model.
 Its accuracy score was .73 for the training data and .63 for the test data.
 Finally, we had an SVM classifier added to our project code, another method better suited for just two classes but used anyway.
 Our SVM model had an accuracy score of .58 for the training data and .63 for the test data.
-Overall, the highest scoring model for the test data was K-Nearest Neighbors, yet its .67 score for the test data still was not very high.
+Overall, the highest scoring model for the test data was K-Nearest Neighbors, yet its .74 score for the test data still was not very high.
 It is difficult to make a direct comparison between the k-NN model and our original clustering model for multiple reasons.
-Their scores don&#39;t really represent the same idea, as &#39;accuracy&#39; isn&#39;t well defined when it comes to clustering.
-Clustering is more generic than k-NN classification too, because its goal isn&#39;t to predict classes for each individual data point.
+Their scores don't really represent the same idea, as accuracy isn't well defined when it comes to clustering.
+Clustering is more generic than k-NN classification too, because its goal isn't to predict classes for each individual data point.
 Instead, the goal of clustering is to group the data into distinct sets and see how these sets align with real-world observation and truth.
-Failed clustering (or poor clustering in our case) means our dataset couldn&#39;t fully differentiate positions with the variables measured.
+Failed clustering (or poor clustering in our case) means our dataset couldn't fully differentiate positions with the variables measured.
 An aspect sorely needed to further separate the classes would be GPS data to find the average location on the field for each player, or a heat map of their movement throughout the game.